5outh/nanoscope/README.md

 game = nanoscope(game)    // Focus on the game
-    .path('player.name')  // Follow a path to player's name .set('5outh');        // Set the player's name to something new and return a new game
+    .path('player.name')  // Follow a path to player's name .set('5outh');        // Set the player's name to 5outh and return a new game.

 // Create a reusable lens constructor var xyCoordinates = function (game) {
-    return nanoscope(game)               // Focus on the game .following('player.coordinates') // 'following' is an alias for 'path' .plucking(['x', 'y']);           // Pluck the x and y coordinates from the focus };
+    return nanoscope(game)               // Focus on the game .following('player.coordinates') // 'following' is an alias for 'path' .plucking(['x', 'y']);           // Pluck the x and y coordinates from
+                                         // the focus.
+};

 game = xyCoordinates(game)  // View the x and y coordinates of the game